 A GIA diamond clarity characteristics plot of inclusions

 GIA laser inscription

-GIA do good work too.
+GIA does good work too.
 Their huge diamond grading and certification profits go back into education and research.
 When they grade a diamond they use hi-tech gear to see if it is a natural diamond.
-There are now many man-made synthetic lab-grown diamonds, and sneaky treatments.
+There are now many man-made synthetic lab-grown diamonds and sneaky treatments.